Hugecalf-Studios/unity-lessons/lessons/editor/menuitem/index.md

         content: vanila.md
       - title: Nesting
         content: nesting.md
-      - title: 'Trivia: How it works'
+      - title: How it works
         content: howitworks.md
       - title: Using const for the path
         content: consts.md